josephmanghan/gem-factory/deploy/web-bundles/user-research.web-bundle.md

   - version: '0.1.0'
     date: '12-12-2025'
     added:
-      - 'Initial release to support user testing of products and interfaces.'
+      - 'Initial release to support user research of products and interfaces.'
 ```